Simple qudit ZX and ZH calculi, via integrals: Discrete integrals

-For a function $f: \Z_D \to \C$, in analogy to a common representation of the Fourier transform of a real-valued function, \footnote{ We emulate the presentation of the Fourier transform in terms of an oscillation frequency $k$ (as the more common convention of angular frequency $2\pi k$ used by physicists does not admit an obvious definition over the integers mod $D$).
-The factor of $1\!\!\;/\!\!\;D$ in the exponent, which is the main notational difference between Eqn.~\eqref{eqn:FT-of-f} and the usual Fourier transform over $\R$, can be shown to arise from formal connections between the Fourier transform over $\R$ and representations of functions $f: \Z_D \to \C$ in terms of discrete distributions on $\R$ (see Appendix~\ref{apx:FT-and-measure}).
-Note also the presence of a minus sign in the exponent, which for historical reasons is absent in the usual definition of the quantum Fourier transform. } suppose that we wished to describe the (discrete) Fourier transform of $f$ by a function $\hat f: \Z_D \to \C$ given by~\\[-2ex] ~\\[-1ex] where here we adopt a notion of integration over $\Z_D$ induced by the one described above for $[D]$.
-Differing conventions exist for how one might normalise the Fourier transform, over $\R$ or indeed over $\Z_D$\,: in particular, opinions could differ about whether Eqn.~\eqref{eqn:FT-of-f} should be modified by including a non-trivial scalar factor on the right-hand side.
-Whether this should be done is connected to the question of whether we consider the Fourier transform to preserve the measure $\mu$ of $\Z_D$, the \emph{separate} question of whether we consider it to preserve the $\ell_2$~norm of the functions it acts on in an appropriate sense, and the further question of what the measure $N = \mu(\Z_D)$ should be.
+In analogy to a common representation \footnote{ We emulate the presentation of the Fourier transform in terms of an oscillation frequency $k$ (including the minus sign in the exponent, which for historical reasons is absent in the definition of the quantum Fourier transform).
+The main difference between Eqn.~\eqref{eqn:FT-of-f} and the usual Fourier transform over $\R$ is the factor of $1\!\!\;/\!\!\;D$ in the exponent: this can be shown to arise from a representation of functions $f: \Z_D \to \C$ in terms of discrete distributions on $\R$ (see Appendix~\ref{apx:FT-and-measure}). } of the Fourier transform of functions on $\R$, we may describe the (discrete) Fourier transform of a function $f: \Z_D \to \C$ by ~\\[-3.75ex] ~\\[-2.75ex] In principle, the domain $\Z_D$ of $\hat f$ indexes a character $\chi_k(x) = \e^{-2\pi i k x / D}$ in the dual group $\widehat{\Z_D}$.
+The dual group $\widehat{\Z_D}$ can itself be assigned a measure $\tilde \mu$ which is in principle \emph{independent} of $\mu$.
+As $\Z_D$ is a finite abelian group, we use the fact that there is an isomorphism $\epsilon: \widehat{\Z_D} \to \Z_D$ to describe $\hat f$ as a function $\mathbb Z_D \to \mathbb C$.
+The isomorphism $\epsilon$ induces a measure $\mu' = \tilde \mu \circ \epsilon^{-1}$ on $\Z_D$, which may differ from $\mu$ and which would be relevant to any integrals involving the argument of $\hat f$. \footnote{ The precise relationship between $\mu$ and $\mu'$, corresponds to the question in physics of the choice of units for $x$ and $k$ as continuous variables ranging over $\R$. } --- Note that there are different conventions for normalising the Fourier transform (over $\R$ or $\Z_D$): one might consider modifying Eqn.~\eqref{eqn:FT-of-f} to include a non-trivial scalar factor on the right-hand side.
+This is related to the questions of whether we take the Fourier transform $f \mapsto \hat f$ to preserve the $\ell_2$-norm $\lVert f \rVert_2 = \Bigl(\int_x \,\lvert f(x) \rvert^2 \, \mathrm d\mu(x)\Bigr)\big.^{\!\!\;1/2}$, and whether we take $\mu'$ to differ from $\mu$.
+We simply adopt the convention of defining the Fourier transform of $f: \Z_D \to \C$ as in Eqn.~\eqref{eqn:FT-of-f}, and consider the constraints that this imposes on these other considerations.